lino-framework/book/docs/specs/vat.rst

         see the invoice's totals.

+    Inherits the following database fields from :class:`VatTotal`:

+    .. attribute:: total_base
+    .. attribute:: total_vat
+    .. attribute:: total_incl

+    Adds the following database fields:

+    .. attribute:: project

+       Pointer to a :attr:`lino_xl.lib.ledger.Plugin.project_model`.

+    .. attribute:: partner

+       Mandatory field to be defined in the implementing class.

+    .. attribute:: items_edited

+       An automatically managed boolean field which says whether the user has manually edited the items of this document.
+If this is False and :attr:`edit_totals` is True, Lino will automatically update the only invoice item according to :attr:`partner` and :attr:`vat_regime` and :attr:`total_incl`.

+    .. attribute:: vat_regime

+        The VAT regime to be used in this document.
+A pointer to :class:`VatRegimes`.

+    Adds an action:

+    .. attribute:: compute_sums

+        Calls :class:`ComputeSums` for this document.

 .. class:: ComputeSums

     Compute the sum fields of a :class:`VatDocument` based on its items.

-    Represented by a "Σ" button
+    Represented by a "Σ" button.

 .. class:: VatItemBase

-    Model mixin for items of a :class:`VatTotal`.
+    Model mixin for items of a :class:`VatDocument`.

     Abstract Base class for
     :class:`lino_xl.lib.ledger.InvoiceItem`, i.e. the lines of